-Designation

-Moffat Conservation Area was first designated on 8th April 1970 by

-Dumfriesshire Council.
-In 1975 local government boundaries changed, with three adjacent county authorities becoming Dumfries and Galloway Council.
-The designation remained but the conservation area boundary was modified on 14th February 1977.

-During the course of this appraisal the character of immediately adjoining areas was also considered and as a result there are boundary changes proposed which form part of the consultation and re-consultation on the whole document.

-Historic image of Moffat High Street

-What is a Conservation Area?
+Historic image of Moffat High Street from Historic Environment Scotland's Canmore Collection reference 1723473 What is a Conservation Area?

 Conservation Areas were first introduced in the UK in 1967 and the Planning (Listed Buildings and Conservation Areas) (Scotland) Act 1997 provides the current legislative framework for their designation.
-Section 61 of the Act defines a conservation area as:

-"an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance."
+Section 61 of the Act defines a conservation area as: "an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance."
 All planning authorities are required by this Act to determine which parts of their area merit conservation area status.
 Dumfries and Galloway currently has 36 designated conservation areas varying in character from coastal towns to inland rural villages.

-Character is defined by the age, design and layout of buildings and streets in the area as well as geology and local industry and economy.
-How the area has developed historically is also a key factor.
+Character is defined by the age, design and layout of buildings and streets in the area as well as geology and local industry and economy and how the area has developed historically as a key factor.
 What Does Conservation Area Status mean?

 In a conservation area it is both the buildings and the spaces between them that are of architectural or historic interest.
-Planning controls and management are therefore directed at maintaining the elements which make up the integrity and character of the entire area and towards enhancing the recognised special character.
-Conservation area status does not mean that new development is unacceptable, but care must be taken with the design to ensure that new development will preserve or enhance, rather than harm, the character or appearance of the area.
-Design for new development should therefore be accompanied by information which demonstrates how it will preserve and/or enhance the conservation area by referring carefully to character and context.

-Planning Controls in a Conservation Area

-Current legislation requires that permission is sought for the following works within a conservation area:

-Demolition of a complete building or the majority of a building in a conservation area as a general rule requires Conservation Area Consent or planning permission.
-There are some exceptions.
-There is a general presumption against approving the loss of buildings through demolition where the building contributes to the nearby or wider character of the Conservation Area.
+Planning controls and management are directed at maintaining the elements which together make up the character and integrity of the entire area and enhancing the recognised special character.
+Conservation area status does not mean that new development is unacceptable, but that care must be taken with design to ensure that new development will preserve or enhance, rather than harm, the character or appearance of the area.
+Design for new development should be accompanied by information which demonstrates how it will preserve and/or enhance the conservation area by referring carefully to character and context.
+Planning Controls in a Conservation Area Current legislation requires that permission is sought for the following works within a conservation area: Demolition of the majority of a, or a whole, building in a conservation generally requires Conservation Area Consent or planning permission, with some exceptions.
+There is a general presumption against the loss of buildings through demolition where they contribute to the nearby or wider character of the Conservation Area.
 The decision may also depend on the intended use of the land afterwards.
-Where an application for consent to demolish is submitted, there may be a requirement to provide designs for any new buildings or other structures proposed on the site.
-Conservation Area Consent applications are made online through Dumfries and Galloway Council's website.

-Alterations or additions to buildings require Planning Permission such as small house extensions; roof alterations, including dormers and roof windows; changes to chimneys; stone cleaning; painting of elevations; rendering or other forms of cladding; provision of hard surfaces; or changing windows and doors.

-Development management decisions will consider the impact of the proposals on the appearance of the property, the effect on its neighbours and the effect on the character of the whole of the Conservation Area.
-Sometimes alternative designs may be requested which would not have a detrimental impact on character but may achieve a similar outcome.
+Where an application consent to demolish submitted, designs for new buildings or other structures proposed on the site may also be required.
+Conservation Area Consent and Planning Applications are made online through the Council's website.
+Alterations additions or to buildings in a conservation area require Planning Permission - small house extensions; roof level changes - dormers, roof windows; change to chimneys; cleaning rendering painting, cladding elevations; outside hard surfaces; or changing windows and doors.
+Development management decisions will consider the impact of the proposals on the appearance of the property, the effect on its neighbours and the effect on the character of the whole Conservation Area.
+Alternative designs may be requested which would not have a detrimental impact on character but may achieve a similar outcome.